 We ought to remember that the blooming of our beloved Sansevieria is due to the stress caused by the root-bound condition of the plant.

-When the plant grows beyond what the planter can favor, the plant gets stressed.
-This stress leads to creating flowering stalks.
+When the plant grows beyond what the planter can favor, the plant gets stressed, leading to producing flowering stalks.

 Usually, the plant would have produced leaves to store water and favor further growth in stressed conditions to save precious resources – water and soil.

 As the plant is root-bound and cannot grow further, producing flowers will help survive the plant via fertilization.